 Any company that will negotiate with debt consolidation will also negotiate with you.
-For this reason you do not need a debt consolidator.
-All you have to do is write a letter to you debtor offering a specific amount a month in lieu of the regular payment.
+For this reason, you do not need a debt consolidator.
+All you have to do is write a letter to your debtor offering a specific amount a month in lieu of the regular payment.
 Many companies have a default process that allows for payments.
-In some states there are laws in place that require the debtor to offer lower payments.
+In some states, there are laws in place that require the debtor to offer lower payments.
 It is worth looking into before you hire anyone as a middle man.
-If you can offer a lump sum payment that is greater than the company will get to sell you debt, they may take the offer.
+If you can offer a lump sum payment that is greater than the company will get to sell your debt, they may take the offer.

 When a person goes through tough times they do what they have to do to survive.
 Most people do not take out loans with the intention of not paying.
 Yet there comes a point when you have to decide between food and making that loan payment.
 Don’t beat yourself up over having to survive.
 You can’t give someone money you don’t have.